ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 		double percentage = 1.0
 		)

-Perform path relinking between elite solutions that are, at least, a given minimum distance between themselves.
+Performs path relinking between elite solutions that are, at least, a given minimum distance between themselves.
 In this method, the local/loaded parameters are ignored in favor to the supplied ones.

 In the presence of multiple populations, the path relinking is performed between elite chromosomes from different populations, in a circular fashion.
 For example, suppose we have 3 populations.
 The framework performs 3 path relinkings: the first between individuals from populations 1 and 2, the second between populations 2 and 3, and the third between populations 3 and 1.
 In the case of just one population, both base and guiding individuals are sampled from the elite set of that population.